Life0fBrian/Anycubic-i3-Mega-IDEX-mod/README.md

 - V6 hotends with CHC blocks and threaded heatsinks
 - 30 mm coldend fan
 - 4010 mm radial fan for part cooling
-- endstops on both ends of the X rail and on right print head to have multiple homing options
+- endstops on both ends of the X rail and on right print head to have multiple homing options (prefer mechanical micro switches due to better precision)
 - bowden setups for light weight print heads

 ## Electronics: